hashicorp/terraform-provider-aws/website/docs/r/greengrass_group.html.markdown

 ## Argument Reference

 * `name` - (Required).
 The name of the group.
+* `tags` - (Optional) Map.
+Map of tags.
+Metadata that can be used to manage the group.
 * `group_version` - (Optional).
 Information about a group version.

 The `group_version` object takes such following argument.